powmedia/backbone-forms/README.md

   Optional, but recommended when using itemType 'Object'.
 When itemType is 'NestedModel', the model's `toString()` method will be used, unless a specific `itemToString()` function is defined on the schema.

+- **`itemClass`**

+  A class to use instead of `List.Item`

+  The default class wraps each editor in a `<div>` and adds a "delete" button on each row.
+Provide this argument and `List` will use your custom item class, allowing you to customize this behavior.

 ###Events